Cryptography Concepts In Depth

 The certificate can later be used by the recipient to verify the signature; the certificate includes the public key needed to decrypt the digest and the algorithm used to create the digest.
 To verify that the signed document has not been altered, the recipient uses the same algorithm to create a digest of the message as received, then uses the public key to decrypt the encrypted digest from the message signature.
 If the two digests are identical, then the message cannot have been altered and must have been sent by the owner of the public key.

-To ensure that the person who provided the signature is not only the same person who provided the data but is also who he or she claims to be, the certificate is also signed—in this case by the certification authority who issued the certificate.
+To ensure that the person who provided the signature is not only the same person who provided the data but is also who they claim to be, the certificate is also signed—in this case by the certification authority who issued the certificate.
 (More on certification authorities later.)

 Digital signatures play a key role in code signing.
 Developers are encouraged to sign their apps.
 On execution, each app’s signature is checked for validity.
 Digital signatures are required on all apps for iOS.
 Read Code Signing Guide for details about how code signing is used by macOS and iOS.